Overview

 addresses

 Gives access to the <Voices> tag of the Execution File.
-Syntaxes accepted are: exe.addresses = {comms N}, with comms the communications protocol ('sockets' or 'mpi') and N the number of Voices (this sets up a Babble); exe.addresses = {ip1, ip2, ...} with each ip<n> a string holding an IP address (this sets up a Concerto Execution on remote machines).
+Syntaxes accepted are: exe.addresses = {comms N}, with comms the communications protocol ('sockets' or 'mpi') and N the number of Voices (for 'sockets', this sets up a babble, with all IPs set to localhost); exe.addresses = {ip1, ip2, ...} with each ip<n> a string holding an IP address (this sets up a Concerto Execution on remote machines).
 See example below.

 affinity